Zapper-fi/protocol/docs/api/endpoints/human-readable-transactions/account-timelines.md

 Presents the onchain activity of a specific address(s) in a simple descriptive summary with references to dynamic elements of the transaction such as tokens, NFTs, and accounts.

----

 ### `accountsTimeline`

-The `accountsTimeline` query takes `addresses` input as an array, with optional `networks`.
-It returns a descriptive and human-readable summary of the transaction's details from one or multiple wallets with tokens transferred — paginated and chain-agnostic.
+Takes an array of `addresses` as input, with optional parameters for `network`, and `spamFilter`.
+It returns chronological on-chain activity including:
+* Transaction history
+* Token transfers and swaps
+* NFT mints and trades
+* App interactions

 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.